j3r0lin/terminal-notifier/README.md

 ## Deprecated Options

-### App Icon and Sender Options
-⚠️ **The `-appIcon` and `-sender` options are deprecated** and no longer work on modern macOS:

-- **Reason**: These options worked on older macOS versions but were removed/deprecated in newer versions
-- **Current behavior**: These options show deprecation warnings and store values in userInfo only
-- **Alternative**: Use custom app bundles with `make app-with-icon ICON_PATH=/path/to/icon.icns`
-- **Content images**: Use `-contentImage` for notification content images (still works)

 ## Limitations

 ### App Icon Customization
 ⚠️ **Custom app icons are not supported in notifications** due to macOS system limitations:

-- **NSUserNotificationCenter**: Does not support custom app icons
-- **UserNotifications**: Does not support custom app icons (app icon is always the app bundle's icon)
+- **macOS notifications**: Do not support custom app icons (app icon is always the app bundle's icon)
 - **Workaround**: Use custom app bundles with different icons
 - **Content images**: Use `-contentImage` for visual customization

-### Framework Selection
+### Modern Framework
-- **UserNotifications**: Modern framework with better features but may have permission issues in command-line apps
-- **NSUserNotificationCenter**: Legacy framework with reliable delivery but limited features
-- **Auto-selection**: The tool automatically chooses the best framework based on features used
+- **Modern notifications**: Uses the latest macOS notification system with advanced capabilities
+- **Interactive notifications**: Support for action buttons and text input
+- **Rich content**: Multiple attachments, custom sounds, and enhanced formatting
+- **Smart scheduling**: Calendar-based and location-based notifications
+- **Better management**: Advanced notification grouping and management

 ## Contributing